Best Hardware Wallet in 2023

 In terms of security, one notable omission is multi-factor authentication, a feature found on the best BTC wallet offerings on the market.
 On the other hand, KeepKey uses the Hierarchical Deterministic (HD) method for generating public keys, which creates random pairs of keys from a master seed.
 This means that every transaction can be completed with a different public key, bolstering your anonymity while trading.

 In terms of hardware, the device runs on an ARM® Cortex™ M3 processor and uses a TRNG (true random number generator).
 It does not use an operating system, working instead with the software on your computer, which also makes it compatible with software wallet solutions such as Electrum and Mycelium.

 KeepKey may just be the best Bitcoin wallet for beginners.
 The user experience is fantastic thanks to its impressive OLED screen, the intuitive interface of its proprietary app, and the overall sleek yet sturdy design of the device.

 Let’s talk about price and customer support.
-While the former represents excellent value at $79, the latter definitely doesn’t stack up too favorably in our crypto wallet comparison.
+While the former represents outstanding value at $49, the latter definitely doesn’t stack up too favorably in our crypto wallet comparison.

 Your only option for support is a ticket system with often slow response times and a lean FAQ section on the site.
 Considering that the community support is nowhere near Trezor and Ledger levels, KeepKey users simply have to deal with worse overall support in case of any potential problems.

 All things considered, KeepKey represents a fantastic deal.
 While it is less popular and community-supported than Trezor and Ledger wallets, it offers comparable security (minus multi-factor authentication).